SEMjs-Workshops/vue-js/src/lab-template-syntax/README.md

 > Computed properties must be functions because they need to dynamically compute a value.
 Component data could be updated at any time, so computed properties need to consume component data each time they're used.

 📝 **Your task:** For the "N todos completed" message, use the `completedTodosCount` computed property instead of the hardcoded JavaScript expression.
-Completion of this task will make all of this section's tests will pass.
+Completion of this task will make all of this section's tests pass.

 Let's use the computed value in the template: change `{{ todos.filter((todo) => todo.isComplete).length }}` to `{{ completedTodosCount }}`.
 The `completedTodosCount` calculated property is currently returning a hardcoded `0`.
 Instead we'll need to calculate the real value.